paulocymbaum/paulocymbaum/README.md

 # 👋 Welcome to My GitHub Profile!

 I am a **Fullstack Developer** with expertise in **AI technologies**, **low-code development**, and a focus on delivering impactful solutions for business validation and low-scale applications.
 My work combines technical proficiency, creativity, and strategic thinking to create robust, end-to-end applications.
+I am currently building my own products and businesses to develop my skills and I am open for new experiences to be able to develop myself in efficient, driven teams to build digital products with seamless UX.

 ---